EpilepsySkip to the navigation

 - Alzheimer's disease.

-- Alcohol or drug abuse or withdrawal.
+- Alcohol or drug misuse or withdrawal.

 Tumors, scar tissue from injury or disease, or abnormal brain development may damage a specific area of the brain and cause partial seizures.
 But you may not have any of these conditions and still develop epilepsy.